Growyourbrand.net Reference notes on brand consequence May 2026

 A cleaner logo can make the brand harder to find.

 Teams often judge logos at presentation size.
-Customers meet them smaller, faster, and beside competitors.
+Customers meet them smaller, faster, beside competitors, and inside systems the invoice did not name.

 The test is not whether the new logo looks more modern.
 The test is whether customers can still identify the brand when attention is weak.